Polypod/stripeAutoInvoiceFromDB/README.md

 To test:

 1) Create config.py with api.key and DB auth.
 Make sure to use stripe in test/develop mode!
-2) Run getJson.py and then clean_json to create json with customers from DB
+2) Run getJson.py and then clean_json to create json with customers from DB (adapt script to your DB)
 3) Depending on your DB, manually make a short customer_list (1-2 customers) for testing.
 Recommend using your own email etc.
 4) Run server.py
 5) Check logs, generated customers and invoices etc @stripe.